 My research is concerned with questions of performance, political violence and the figure of the animal.
 I work mostly on Eastern Africa, though sometimes my comparativist training draws my attention elsewhere.
-My dissertation, entitled Don't Show A Hyena How Well You Can Bite: Performance, Race & the Animal Subaltern in Eastern Africa, explored the ways in which racialized animal figures structure both the politics of performance and the performance of politics in Kenya and Tanzania from the 1910s to the 1990s.
-I filed my dissertation in 2017 and am currently reimagining it as a book, provisionally entitled The Animal Subaltern: Performing Race and Species in Africa.
+My current book project, entitled The Animal Subaltern: Performing Race and Species in Africa, explores the ways in which racialized animal figures structure both the politics of performance and the performance of politics in Kenya, Tanzania and Ethiopia from the 1910s to the present.
 I am also working to translate the complete plays of Tanzanian dramatist Ebrahim Hussein from Swahili into English.
-If all goes according to plan, a critical edition of these plays will appear in 2019 or 2020.
+If all goes according to plan, a critical edition of these plays will appear in 2020.

 My academic and critical writing has appeared in ASTR Online, Theatre Journal, The Johannesburg Salon, Theatre Survey and Performance Research.
 Please see my academia.edu page for more information and PDFs.